Policies and Procedures

 If a SEAS student is in this position and wishes to proceed, they need to create a course schedule / outline that shows that they can finish the degree in one year and make an appointment with the appropriate program director - bscsdirector@virginia.edu - with their plan to set up a meeting.
 If the program director agrees that this plan is feasible, the program director will contact the SEAS school registrar to make the change in SIS.

-We will not entertain requests to change a graduation year / class standing until one year remains because it is not uncommon for students to think they want to graduate early, only to find that they require more time.
+We will not accept requests to change a graduation year / class standing when a student has more than two regular semesters remaining at UVA because it is not uncommon for students to think they want to graduate early, only to find that they require more time or want to stay for other reasons.

 Further, if we process this change for you, you are committing to graduating early and cannot revert this change except under special circumstances.